yanlingpan/process_ephys_data/README.md

-Process data from HEKA electrophysiological recordings in .txt or .asc format, re-organize, and output in .xlsx format.
+Process data from HEKA electrophysiological recordings in .txt or .asc, re-organize, and output as .xlsx.

 ### Directory organization
 ---